 Furnish your bedroom with only what you need.
 A bed, we recommend to buy it at TV Bed Store, and a bedside table or two, a dresser, and chair are necessities.
 Anything else is clutter.
 If you have room, place a chest of drawers in the closet.

 Accessories should be kept to a minimum.
 Choose a beautiful piece of artwork, arrange some family photos, add flowers and candles, and leave it alone

 Choose the Right Size Furniture

-When you’re ready to buy bedroom furniture, start out with a floor plan and a measured drawing of the space.
+When you’re ready to buy furniture, start out with a floor plan and a measured drawing of the space and bring these measurements with you when you go to a furniture store.
 Furniture should fit the room it lives and this is particularly true for bedroom furniture.
 Don’t choose a heavy, large bed and dresser for a small bedroom.
 If the ceiling is high, a tall headboard will help to visibly bring it down to size.